xv1t/OpenDocumentTemplate/README.md

 Recommended software for create template
 * LibreOffice
 * OpenOffice

-Your done reports was correct opened in
+Your done report files was correct opened in
 * LibreOffice
 * OpenOffice
 * MS Office >=2010